One people with four five souls

 One people with four souls.

-The four great cities of the League give the nation her spirit.
+The five great cities of the League give the nation her spirit.
 Her love of culture, the appreciation for fine things, opera, theatre, art and dance come from Sarvos.
 The determination to be the best, savouring every triumph, ferocious competition and ruthless nerve are born of Temeschwar.
 The problem-solving, imagination and sheer brilliance of Holberg has led to their mastery of surgery and engineering.
 The childlike delight with the cunning and the clever spreads from Tassato, where words are laced with more ambiguity than meaning and every ruse conceals another stratagem beneath it.
+Apulian, the newest city in the League aims to bring raw cunning and daring, a willingness to risk everything to succeed combined with an unmatched lust for success.

 While the character of each city can be clearly seen, it is important to appreciate that this is one nation, bound by their Egregore and countless generations of migrations and marriages.
-"One people with four souls" is how the League often describes itself - and individuals and groups draw their strength and their character from the best qualities of the whole nation.
+"One people with four souls" is how the League still traditionally describes itself.
+Apulians might correct them on the number but the idea is that individuals and groups draw their strength and their character from the best qualities of the whole nation.
 Citizens of the League are always proud of their city and some strive to exemplify its attributes, but it is as if the qualities were in the cities themselves as much as the people who inhabit them.

 True power in the cities is in the hands of the guilds.
 The guilds are exceptionally varied; some are organized to supply a single product or skill while others have no common basis beyond a group of people who join together to make money.
 There are guilds that are mercenary companies or theatre groups and some say the churches of the League are little more than guilds.
 What the guilds have in common is the expectation of loyalty, their ties are every bit as strong as the closest family.
 Loyalty to your guild is one of the great pillars of life in the League.
 The guilds have no formal powers so they use their stranglehold on economic existence in the cities to rule despite that; if you want to get ahead in the League - join a guild.